 In this guide to delivery exceptions, we’ll cover:

 - What delivery exceptions really are

 - What they entail

 - Why they happen

-Most importantly, we’ll review how you can respond to delivery exceptions so that your customers still come away from the experience with a positive view of your company.
+Most importantly, we’ll review how you can respond to delivery exceptions so that your shoppers still come away from the experience with a positive view of your brand.
 Hopefully, they’ll even want to shop again!

 What is a Delivery Exception?